mmoeini08/tensorflow-project/README.md

 # tensorflow-project
-In this project, CNN, GRU, and LSTM were applied to the National Stormwater Quality Database (NSQD).
+In this project, CNN, GRU, and LSTM were investigated.